SMCCoder/Sofie_Exercise3/README.md

-# Boilerplate code for a D3 application

-Clone this repository to quickly begin building a web application with D3 visualizations.

-It contains all the boilerplate code for an application using:

-1. Backbone.js and Underscore.js as an MVC framework
-2. Require.js for module loading
-3. and JQuery for widgets HTML/JS interaction/glue-code.
+# Bar Graph Editing

+The code to create a moving bar graph.

 ## To begin ...

 Clone this repository
 ```